Atrioventricular Canal (AVC) Defects

 - Cardiac MRI: a three-dimensional image shows the heart's abnormalities

-Complete atrioventricular canal defects require surgery, usually within the first two or three months of life.
+Complete AV canal defects require surgery, usually within the first two or three months of life.
 The surgeon will close the large hole with one or two patches.
 The patches are stitched into the heart muscle, and as the child grows, the tissue grows over the patches.

 The surgeon will also separate the single large valve into two valves and will reconstruct the valves so they are as close to normal as possible, depending on the child's heart anatomy.